odhyp/odhyp.com/content/projects/_index.md

 +++
 title = "Projects"
-layout = "projects"
+description = "Curated selection of projects that demonstrate my expertise in coding, problem-solving, and developing efficient solutions." layout = "projects"
 +++

-This page highlights a curated selection of projects that demonstrate my expertise in coding, problem-solving, and developing efficient solutions.
-From automation tools to interactive web applications, these projects showcase my growth and technical proficiency.